seanmcgowanx/dice-dash/README.md

 # Dice Dash

 ## Overview
 Dice Dash is a fun and interactive dice game built using React and Firestore.
 Players can roll dice, score points, and compete against others on a live leaderboard.
-With a focus on user experience, this app features Google authentication for seamless login, allowing players to track their progress and scores effortlessly.
+This app features Google authentication for login, allowing players to track their progress and scores effortlessly.

 ## Technologies Used
 - Frontend: React
 - Backend: Firestore
-- Authentication: Firebase Authentication
+- Authentication: Google Authentication

 ## Files Included
 - `index.html`: The main HTML file containing the structure of the web page.